-Have a “reasonable basis” for believing that every Issuer on our Platform is eligible to offer its Securities on our Platform and is complying with Title III.
-We might perform our own due diligence, but we are generally allowed to rely on the representations of the Issuer.
+- Have a “reasonable basis” for believing that every Issuer on our Platform is eligible to offer its Securities on our Platform and is complying with Title III.
+We might perform our own due diligence, but we are generally allowed to rely on the Issuer’s representations.

-Have a “reasonable basis” for believing that every Issuer on our Platform has established means to accurate records of the holders (owners) of its Securities.
-Again, we might perform our own due diligence, but we are generally allowed to rely on the representations of the Issuer.
+- Have a “reasonable basis” for believing that every Issuer on our Platform has established means to accurate records of its Securities holders (owners).
+Again, we might perform our due diligence.
+Still, we are generally allowed to rely on the Issuer’s representations.

-We have a “reasonable basis” for believing that an Issuer or any of its officers, directors, or beneficial owner of 20% or more of its outstanding voting securities is subject to disqualification under the rules discussed under “Disqualification of Issuers” below.
-We are not allowed to rely solely on the Issuer’s representations to form this “reasonable belief,” but must conduct background checks with third parties.
+- We have a “reasonable basis” for believing that an Issuer or any of its officers, directors, or beneficial owner of 20% or more of its outstanding voting securities is subject to disqualification under the rules discussed under “Disqualification of Issuers” below.
+However, we are not allowed to rely solely on the Issuer’s representations to form this “reasonable belief” but must conduct background checks with third parties.

 We will comply with all those requirements.
-But – and this is very important – we are not required to conclude that Issuers on our Platform represent good investments for investors.
-In fact, we are not even allowed to tell you if we think that one Issuer is a better investment than another Issuer.
+But – and this is very important – we are not required to conclude that Issuers on our Platform represent suitable investments for investors.
+We are not even allowed to tell you if we think that one Issuer is a better investment than another Issuer.
 You have to make those decisions on your own.

 Disqualification of Issuers

-Title III may not be used if the Issuer or certain other people have been the subject of certain disqualifying events during the last 10 years.
+Title III may not be used if the Issuer or certain other people have been the subject of certain disqualifying events during the last ten years.